Xpra-org/xpra/docs/Usage/Security.md

 A significant proportion of Xpra's development was sponsored by the security industry to provide a shield for users securely running applications that require network access - the xpra clients are only exposed to a tightly controlled and secure network flux, completely removed from the underlying protocols that those applications normally use to interact with the user.

-As a result, the architecture, features and options are often directly related to the mechanisms that this fine grained control requires.
+As a result, the architecture, features and options are often directly related to the mechanisms that this fine-grained control requires.
 These defenses can be applied to a client protecting itself from a potentially hostile application or server and also in the opposite direction to confine users to the environment assigned to them.
 A default xpra installation should be quite secure by default, but there are trade-offs to be made.